julioacontreras/kraken/README.md

 ## Philosophy

 #### Make your Project Thinking in Modules
-This project inpired in architectures like MVC and Domains, each module have your independent structure to keep organized and scalable.
+This project inpired in architectures like MVC, Microservices and Domains, each module have your independent structure to keep organized and scalable.

 ## Get started